Giorgi Kantaria

-Giorgi Kantaria (გიორგი ქანთარია; born on 27 April 1997) is a Georgian professional footballer who plays as a defensive midfielder for Russian club Neftekhimik Nizhnekamsk.
+Giorgi Kantaria (გიორგი ქანთარია; born on 27 April 1997) is a Georgian professional footballer who plays as a defensive midfielder for Iraqi club Al-Naft.

 Career

 Club

 He started playing football at the Zugdidi club school.
 His first coaches were Otar Dzalamidze and Mamuka Chachua.
 At the age of 14, he moved to the Dinamo Tbilisi academy.
 With the club's youth team, he finished second in the 2013/2014 season and became the national champion among youth in the 2014/2015 season.

 In 2015, he returned to Zugdidi.
 He made his debut for the team on August 14 in an away match against Dinamo Batumi.
 Kantaria came on the field in the 41st minute, replacing Nika Narmania, and received a yellow card just a minute later.

 At the beginning of 2017, he underwent a trial as a free agent at the Neman Grodno, and as a result, he signed a contract with the team on March 29.
 Due to a shortage of defenders caused by numerous injuries, Kantaria was able to secure a place in the club's starting lineup.
 On April 2, Giorgi started in the first round match against Slavia, thus making his debut in the Belarusian Premier League.
 In his first two seasons, he participated in 45 league matches.
 On March 29, 2019, in a game against Gomel, he scored his first goal in his professional career, finding the net in the 23rd minute, which helped his team secure a victory.
 However, he also scored an own goal at the end of the first half.
 After his contract ended in December 2021, he left the Neman Grodno.

 In early 2022, he moved to the Erovnuli Liga club Telavi.

 In July 2022, he transferred to the Azerbaijani club Kapaz.

 On June 23, 2024, Shamakhi announced that they had signed a one-year contract with Kantaria.
 On December 10, 2024, the club announced the termination of his contract.